nateinaction/wordpress-integration/README.md

 #### Updating WordPress

-This image is automatically kept up-to-date with WordPress core by the [wordpress-integreation-services](https://github.com/worldpeaceio/wordpress-integration-services) project.

-If you need to manually modify the WordPress version in the image, simply clone the repo and edit `WORDPRESS_VERSION` in the Makefile.
-Then run `make update_wp_version_dockerfile_all build_image generate_readme` from the repository root.
+This image is automatically kept up-to-date with WordPress core by a Github Action.
+If you need to manually modify the WordPress version in the image just run `echo WORDPRESS_VERSION > wordpress-version.txt` in the repo root.